AxonIQ/initializr/initializr-be/src/main/resources/configuration/axon-server/saas/README.md

 ## Running in Axon SaaS

-* Get free access to developer context at https://cloud.axoniq.io/
+* Get free access to a developer context at https://cloud.axoniq.io/
-* Create application binding token and paste it in `src/main/resources/application.properties`
+* Create an application binding and paste the token in `src/main/resources/application.properties`